 Broad Set of Recommendations Approved

 The board approved a sweeping set of recommendations aimed at the FAA, the U.S. Army, the Department of Transportation, the Department of War, and industry groups.
-Of the 48 new recommendations, 32 were directed to the FAA, including changes to helicopter route design, controller training, conflict alert systems, staffing practices, and airport arrival-rate management at DCA.
+Of the new recommendations, most were directed to the FAA, including changes to helicopter route design, controller training, conflict alert systems, staffing practices, and airport arrival-rate management at DCA.

 Among the actions adopted were requirements to reassess helicopter routes near DCA, to integrate helicopter route information into approach procedures, to enhance controller training on visual separation, and to implement time-based flow management to reduce traffic surges.